 Children should be the last group to return to areas where there has been a natural disaster such as a wildfire.
 Key requirements for children to return to an area include restored drinking water and sewage removal, safe road conditions, removal of debris and damaged building materials, and structurally sound homes.
 Early education and child care facilities, schools, and outdoor play areas should be cleaned, cleared of hazards and made ready for use.
 Persisting hazards should be isolated and made inaccessible to children.
 Children, and whenever possible, teens, should only be permitted to return after affected areas have been cleaned up.
 Direct supervision of children by adults in these situations is important.

-To address the health risks to children from wildfires, the Pediatric Environmental Health Specialty Units (PEHSU), with input from the AAP Council on Environmental Health, have developed the following fact sheets:
+To address the health risks to children from wildfires, the Pediatric Environmental Health Specialty Units (PEHSU), with input from the AAP Council on Environmental Health and Climate Change, have developed the following fact sheets:

 - Information on Health Risks of Wildfires for Children - Acute Phase - Guidance for Health Professionals